Tech Tip #25: Break-in Oil: Not Synthetic

 Share

-Recommended oil for initial break-in on Deutz, Perkins & Deere engines.
+Recommended oil for initial break-in on Deutz and Perkins engines.

-Over the years, about a third of our Tech line calls are about oil.
-We recommended a 50/50 blend of synthetic and petroleum based oils in Foley Tech Tip #1.
-But a word of caution: don’t use synthetic oil during the critical initial break-in period.
+In Foley Tech Tip #1 we recommended a 50/50 blend of synthetic and petroleum-based oils, but a word of caution: don’t use synthetic oil during the critical initial break-in period.
 It’s to slippery!
 The internal engine parts will not have a chance to wear-in together.
 Many camshaft manufacturers and regrinders say not to use synthetics until the first oil change.
 Petroleum-based oil will enhance the break-in of the cam and lifters.

 At the first oil change, change the filter too to get rid of the molybdenum disulfide cam break-in lubricant.
 This goop while necessary for break-in, can easily clog an oil filter.
 Then fill the crankcase with either a full synthetic or a 50/50 blend.